 Whilst I have a big love for Urban Decay, one thing I’ve never gotten along with too well in the past is their mascaras.
 Keen to put our pasts behind them for the same of loving a beautiful mascara was a risk I was willing to take, the mascara also comes with some curiously bold claims.
 The box on this lists that it has 13.7x the Volume (compared to 3D Volume Effect Mascara… I looked it up), Lengthening and Separating as it curls.

 Oh, and it’s supposedly sex proof.

-The packing of this is a gorgeous petroleum style tube featuring a range of gorgeous deep jewel tones, suspended in a clear faceted double wall tube that looks so pretty to look at.
+The packing of the Urban Decay Troublemaker Mascara is a gorgeous petroleum style tube featuring a range of gorgeous deep jewel tones, suspended in a clear faceted double wall tube that looks so pretty to look at.
 I know looks shouldn’t be everything, but this mascara ticks all the boxes for me.

 Troublemaker Mascara Wand

 The wand on this is rubber, which you’ve already guessed isn’t my favourite most of the time – whilst I have had a few standout mascaras over the years with rubber wands, if I was choosing one over the other, most of the time I’d opt for traditional bristles.
 This one is particularly interesting, although on the surface it looks quite average.